arjunkaruvally/AUSSM/README.md

-# Research Package Collection

-This is a multi-package repository.
-The instructions for building and using each package will be written in the README.md written for each package in their respective directories.
+# Bridging Expressivity and Scalability with Adaptive Unitary SSMs

+This is the code base implementing the Adaptive Unitary SSM (AUSSM) introduced in our paper [Bridging Expressivity and Scalability with Adaptive Unitary SSMs](https://arxiv.org/abs/2507.05238).
+We have released our custom optimized CUDA kernel for AUSSM that can be used to build SSM backbones.

 The current list of packages are:

-- `ai-modules` - this is the master collection of models, tasks and datasets that can be used to run the machine learning experiments.
+- `ai-modules` - this is the master collection of models, tasks and datasets that are used to run the experiments.
-- `extension-cpp` - this package contains a collection of pytorch operators that extend the existing functionality of pytorch with accelerated cpp and cuda codes.
+- `extension-cpp` - this package contains a collection of pytorch operators for the AUSSM kernel that extend the existing functionality of pytorch with cuda codes.
+Currently we have only GPU implementations.

-## How to use
+## Usage

 Once installed, the `wavesAI.model` module contains all the necessary model classes.
 We provide some models specialized for some tasks, but these are easily extended to any task.
-We have following implementations:
+We have following model implementations:

 - `SSMTS` - processing multivariate timeseries
 - `SSMClassifier` - processes a timseries and returns the logits for classification